Jgonz156/Plumb/README.md

 ### Comments
 `:: psuedocode goes here ::`
+They can go anywhere in the language, including in between, and in, statements and pipes!
 Disclaimer: There are no single line comments in Plumb, the default comment is multi-line

 ### Keywords